 Bonus: Pledge to Skip Black Friday

-Unless it’s to support a small business, consider making a pledge to staying home on Black Friday.
+Unless it’s to support Jacksonville small businesses, consider making a pledge to staying home on Black Friday.
 One way to support small businesses is to not spend your money at non-small businesses like department stores or major national or international brand stores.
 Those places are likely to be total zoos on Black Friday anyway, so save yourself the hassle and visit a small business instead.

 Shannon Beckham is a former Special Education teacher, turned SAHM that doesn’t spend a lot of time staying at home.
 Mom to Cole & Kiley, she loves cheering on the Gators, early morning visits to the beach and traveling with her family.
 She blogs about her adventures at The Beckham Project.